cherrytwist/cherrytwist/docs/credential-based-authorization.md

 ### **Relationships**
 In addition, some key relations are also represented by Credentials.
 Whilst currently these credentials are used to manage relationships, it is expected that near term that these credentials will also enable certain actions on the platform.
 * _AccountHost_: when held by an Organization, it is used to identify that they are the host for a particular set of Spaces in an Account
-* _SubspaceLead_: held by an Organization to identify that they are the host for a particular Subspace.
+* _SpaceLead_: held by an Organization to identify that they are the Lead for a particular Space.

 ## **AuthorizationPolicy**
 Each entity upon which a User can carry out action on the Alkemio platform has associated with it an AuthorizationPolicy.
 Each AuthorizationPolicy contains a set of **rules** that determine what Privileges are granted to a particular agent.
 The set of rule types include: